gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 tags: [java 8, default methods, coupling, software development]
 ---

 One of the new features of Java 8 is the concept of default methods in interfaces.
-Documentation says that<sup>[ (1) ](#myfootnote1)</sup> “default methods enable you to add new functionality to the interfaces of your libraries and ensure binary compatibility with code written for older versions of those interfaces”.
+Documentation says that “default methods enable you to add new functionality to the interfaces of your libraries and ensure binary compatibility with code written for older versions of those interfaces”<sup>[ (1) ](#fnOne)</sup>.

 This a great idea: you can now extend your interfaces without breaking current implementation (backwards compatibility).
 As great as this idea is, developers around the world have found another use for default interfaces: building tightly coupled systems that look loosely coupled.